Edanyilber Navas

-Edanyilber José Navas Alayón (born 14 January 2000) is a Venezuelan footballer who plays as a midfielder for Venezuelan Primera División side Aragua F.C.
+Edanyilber José Navas Alayón (born 14 January 2000) is a Venezuelan footballer who plays as a midfielder for Venezuelan Primera División side Monagas S.C.

 Club career

 Navas made his senior debut in the 2016 Copa Venezuela, and featured as Aragua suffered a shock defeat by Tucanes de Amazonas.
 He made his league debut in a 1–1 draw with Estudiantes de Mérida.